 When can you change your mind about buying a house?

 Once you have exchanged contracts and paid a deposit on a property, you have a legal right over that property, called a financial interest.
-New Zealand law firm, Cockcroft Law, warns about the implications of trying to back out of buying a property, after signing a sale and purchase agreement.

 Any buyer considering backing out of a property purchase should obtain legal advice before breaking a legally binding contract.